Acrylic acid

-Acrylic acid (IUPAC: propenoic acid) is an organic compound with the formula CH2=CHCOOH.
+Acrylic acid (IUPAC: prop-2-enoic acid) is an organic compound with the formula CH2=CHCOOH.
 It is the simplest unsaturated carboxylic acid, consisting of a vinyl group connected directly to a carboxylic acid terminus.
 This colorless liquid has a characteristic acrid or tart smell.
 It is miscible with water, alcohols, ethers, and chloroform.
 More than a million tons are produced annually.

 History

 The word "acrylic" was coined in 1843, for a chemical derivative of acrolein, an acrid-smelling oil derived from glycerol.

 Production

-Acrylic acid is produced by oxidation of propylene, which is a byproduct of the production of ethylene and gasoline: